EliasAL2/EliasAL2.github.io/_pages/about.md

   <img src="https://github.com/user-attachments/assets/e6e76570-9007-4c7b-843c-3762489f7f6a" width="300" title="LoRA of LoRA">
 </p>

-A reason for this efficent and fast training is certanly LoRA.
-LoRA or Low-Rang Adaptation is used to perform efficient fine tuning of bi language models to adapt to diffrent kinds of tasks.
+A reason for this efficient and fast training is certainly LoRA.
+LoRA or Low-Rang Adaptation is used to perform efficient fine-tuning of language models to adapt to different kinds of tasks.
 It enables effective adjustments of the model without major changes.
 It accomplishes this with two key factors.
-Firt up it freezes the pre trained weight so it doesn't have to be refreshed on every single change.
-And secondly it injects trainable matrices with low rank structures into every layer of te model.
-This inturn reduces the amount of parameters that need to be trained.
+First up it freezes the pre-trained weight so it doesn't have to be refreshed on every single change.
+Secondly, it injects trainable matrices with low-rank structures into every layer of the model.
+This in turn reduces the amount of parameters that need to be trained.